What are Allied Health Professionals?

 Physical therapists, medical assistants, and dental hygienists are all common allied health care job titles.
 However, many allied health jobs are less well-known, such as art therapist, dosimetrist, and orthotist.

 In their field of expertise, allied healthcare professionals often have job security and the opportunity for advancement and management positions.
-Allied health training programs are approved most countries’ organizations, which also represent allied health professionals.
+Allied health training programs are approved by most countries’ organizations, which also represent allied health professionals.
 Allied Health Professions Australia, the Allied Health Professions Federation in the United Kingdom, the Allied Health Professions Council of South Africa, and the Association of Schools of Allied Health Professions in the United States are examples of such organizations.